Laurence Bowen: Career

 Dancing Ledge Productions produced "Porters" for UKTV / Dave starring Rutger Hauer, Susan Wokoma, Edward Easton, Claudia Jessie, Daniel Mays and Sanjeev Bhaskar and written by Dan Sefton.
 The series was recommissioned in 2018 with Camilla Whitehill and Lee Coan joining as writers.

 Dancing Ledge also co-produced the UK shoot of The New Pope for Wildside directed by Paolo Sorrentino starring Jude Law and John Malkovich for HBO and Sky Italia.

 It is the first UK TV company to introduce a Writer In Residence programme and has one of the UK's largest mentoring schemes for new writing talent with the ITV and ScreenSkills High-end TV Skills Fund.
 Mentors include Jesse Armstrong, Sarah Phelps, Jed Mercurio, Paul Abbott, Jimmy McGovern, Sally Wainwright, Levi David Addai, Jack Thorne, Abby Ajayi, Charlie Covell and Kay Mellor.

 Dancing Ledge developed Netflix's Delhi Crime with Golden Karavan and Ivanhoe Pictures, premiering at Sundance in January 2019, written and directed by Richie Mehta.
 In 2020 the series won the Best International Drama Series Award in the International Emmys.

 In 2020 Bowen co-Executive Produced with Chris Carey event drama The Salisbury Poisonings for the BBC following the true life story of the Novichok chemical attack in 2018.

 The series went on to become the highest rating new drama launch on the BBC for six years. and won with FremantleMedia the Broadcast Magazine International Sales Of The Year Award selling to over 140 territories.

 In 2021 the BBC commissioned six part crime drama The Responder written by Tony Schumacher and starring Martin Freeman co-Executive Produced by Laurence Bowen and Chris Carey.
 The Responder secured ratings of over 10 million viewers and won Best Drama in the 2022 Edinburgh International Television Awards.
 In 2023 The Responder was nominated for 6 Bafta TV Awards including Best Writer, Best Actor, Best Supporting Actor, Best Supporting Actress, Best Writer, Best TV Drama Series and Best Music.
 Martin Freeman then went on to win the International Emmy for Best Actor.
 Series 2 of The Responder started shooting in September 2023 and was broadcast in May 2024 on BBC1 and released on BBC iPlayer.
 Martin Freeman was nominated for a second BAFTA for his performance in it in 2025.

 Dancing Ledge also recently produced Wedding Season for Disney+ starring Rosa Salazar and written by Oli Lyttleton.
 It launched on Disney+ and Hulu on 8 September 2022.
-Its latest production is BBC1 thriller Crossfire written by Louise Doughty and starring Keeley Hawes which launched on BBC1 on 20 September 2022 and has currently sold to 152 countries earning FremantleMedia a Broadcast nomination for Best Global Sales 2023.
+BBC1 thriller Crossfire written by Louise Doughty and starring Keeley Hawes launched on BBC1 on 20 September 2022 and has currently sold to 152 countries earning FremantleMedia a Broadcast nomination for Best Global Sales 2023.

 Dancing Ledge was shortlisted in the 2021 Broadcast Awards Best Emerging Independent Production Company category and won a Highly Commended Award.
 In 2023 it won Best Independent Production Company at the Edinburgh Television Festival Awards and was shortlisted as Best UK Independent Production Company in the Broadcast Awards.
 In 2025 the company won the Broadcast Award for Best Place To Work in TV.